 We have hundreds of policies, plans and schemes in place that we must put into operation in order to deliver the wide range of services for which we are responsible, to everyone who wishes to access them.

-To ensure that all of these take equalities and Welsh language issues into account, an 'Equalities Impact Assessment' must be carried out.
+To ensure that all of these take equalities and Welsh language issues into account, an 'Integrated Impact Assessment' must be carried out.

-This means that any possible actions we would take are assessed from an equalities perspective to see what impact, if any, those actions have on the public.
+This means that any possible actions we would take are assessed from a number of different perspectives to see what impact, if any, those actions have on the public.
 For example, a policy about renovating buildings would be assessed to ensure that any work would provide full access to people with disabilities.
 Or it could be that guidelines on how we deal with the public are assessed to ensure that someone wishing to use British Sign Language could do so.

 The Integrated Impact Assessment (IIA) was developed to coincide with the implementation of the Socio-economic Duty on 31 March 2021.